-For the first time, the German Dance Award will be presented by the German Dance Association (Dachverband Tanz Deutschland), jointly supported by the city of Essen, the Ministry for Culture and Science of the State of North Rhine-Westphalia, and by funds from the Federal Government.
+The German Dance Award will be presented by the German Dance Association (Dachverband Tanz Deutschland), jointly supported by the city of Essen, the Ministry for Culture and Science of the State of North Rhine-Westphalia, and by funds from the Federal Government.

-The German Dance Award will be endowed with the sum of €20,000 for the first time.
+The German Dance Award will be endowed with the sum of €20,000.

 Gert Weigelt receives the German Dance Award 2019

 Gert Weigelt has dedicated his life to dance.
 As a dancer, he worked with choreographers such as Hans van Manen, Jerome Robbins, Jiří Kylián, Kurt Jooss, Glen Tetley and Birgit Cullberg.

 Following his dance career and his artistic photography studies, he accompanied the outstanding choreographers of our time, such as Pina Bausch, Hans van Manen, Maurice Béjart, Susanne Linke, William Forsythe, Gerhard Bohner and Martin Schläpfer, with his camera.